top of page

 What is an Attorney?

-For the welfare LPA, to decide on medical treatment, where the donor is to live and day to day care.
+For the Health & Welfare LPA, with the Donor's prior consent , the Attorney(s) can decide on medical and lifesaving treatment, where the donor is to live and their day to day care.

 bottom of page